Henry de Candole (priest): Career

 The history of the Liturgical Movement within the Church of England is inseparably interwoven with his life and work.
-An effective instrument in propagating and establishing the Liturgical Movement at Parish level was the "Parish and People" organisation, of which HLCVdeC was a Founder.
+An effective instrument in propagating and establishing the Liturgical Movement at Parish level was the "Parish and People" organisation, of which de Candole was a Founder.

 Family

-In Q2, 1894 in Marylebone, HLCVdeC was married to Helen (Edith) Thompson (1860-1930), the daughter of Sir Henry Thompson, 1st Baronet.
+In 1894 in Marylebone, de Candole was married to Helen (Edith) Thompson (1860–1930), the daughter of Sir Henry Thompson, 1st Baronet and Lady Kate Thompson, née Loder.